AberDerBart/mpdscheduler/README.md

 * sleep: a sleep timer can be initialized by sending a timestamp on the sleep channel
 * alarm: an alarm can be set by sending a timestamp on the alarm channel
 * schedule: the schedule can be read by sending the "list" command on the schedule channel.
 The response is sent via the scheduled channel
+* cancel: any scheduled job can be canceled by sending the corresponding index on the cancel channel

 Any items scheduled to a time in the past are executed immediately.
 Timestamps can be any of the following formats: